 curl -o /tmp/nginx_signing.key https://nginx.org/keys/nginx_signing.key

-Next, it is recommended to test and verify the download file contains the proper key.
-To do this, use the following command in your terminal:
+Testing and confirming that the downloaded file has the correct key is advisable.
+To do this, run the following command in your terminal:

 gpg --with-fingerprint /tmp/nginx_signing.key